isabella232/orange-trust-badge-android/README.md

 * In-app purchase
 * Advertising

-It also displays the following informations :
+It also displays the following information :

 * Application's rating
 * Data usage general description